kelbyludwig/kel.bz/content/post/virtualization-framework-reversing.md

 000000010001ac16         call       imp___stubs__dispatch_async                 ; dispatch_async
 ```

-I eventually sorted out that that the ASM is probably building a [block literal
+I eventually sorted out that that the asm is probably building a [block literal
 struct](https://clang.llvm.org/docs/Block-ABI-Apple.html#high-level).
 Hopper
 seems to (understandbly) think the `sub_10001ac60` reference is unused so it
 will remove it as dead code.
 However, I believe this is the `invoke` field of